learn-co-curriculum/ios-Swift-Assessment-ClassesInitializersOO/README.md

-# iOS Assessment on Swift Classes, Structs, Initializers, and OOP
+# Assessment on Swift Classes, Structs, Initializers, and OOP
-A short assessment to test a student's comprehension of basic object orientation.
-The student may use a ViewController or a Playground file
+A short assessment to test comprehension of basic object orientation.
+The student may use a ViewController or a Playground file.

 ## Instructions